bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 - **regex**: attempt to locate the test case id using a regex on the test automation result name.
 - **property**: locate the test case id from the meta-data in the test automation result.

-The default value is `auto`, which is equivalent to specifying `name,regex,property,vsprop`.
+The default value is `auto`, which is equivalent to specifying `name,regex,property`.

 ### `testCaseProperty` - Test Case Id Property

 `string`.
 Optional.

-Indiciates which meta-data property to use to locate the test case identifier.
+Indiciates which meta-data property on the test automation result will be used to locate the TestCase identifier.
 Defaults to `TestCase`.
+Applicable when `testCaseMatchStrategy` is set to _'auto'_ or contains _'property'_.

+Each test framework has varying support for _Properties_.

 ### `testCaseRegex` - Test Case Id Regex